MikeTse1/ActiveDirectoryLab/README.md

 ### 2. Create a Virtual Network in VirtualBox
 - Go to **File > Host Network Manager**.
-- Create a **Host-only Adapter** and enable DHCP if needed.
+- For server, it neds two network adapters, using NAT Network for internet, and Internal Network for network.
-- Use this adapter for VM networking.
+- For client, use only Internal Network for network.

 ### 3. Create Two Virtual Machines
 - **VM 1: Server**